uzakovnikita/chat/README.md

 ## *GOAL*

-A main goal current project is improve my knowledge in the following technologies:
+The main goal current project is improve my knowledge in the following technologies:

 #### 1. MobX